dsi-principles-prog/midterm-aaron-osher/README2.md

 The NEISS injury data is gathered from the emergency departments (ED) of approximately 100 hospitals selected as a probability sample of all 5,000+ U.S. hospitals with emergency departments.
 The data set is large, it is long data with almost 7.5 million observations over 20 years.
 The data contains 19 variables, these include a unique identifier, the date of the incident, the patients age, gender, race, codes designating the event and a short text description.

-You can find more about the data here: https://www.cpsc.gov/Research--Statistics/NEISS-Injury-Data
+You can find more about the data here: https://www.cpsc.gov/Research--Statistics/NEISS-Injury-Data &nbsp;
+&nbsp;

 Each row is an individual case of a patient coming in to the emergency room.
-For the purpose of our exploration we will be focusing on the data from 1999
+For the purpose of our exploration we will be focusing on the data from 1999 though 20 years of data is available.

 The data set contains the following columns: